-Name Independent (1) Financially Literate (2) Education and/or Experience John Buckle Yes Yes Geologist, Geophysicist, Exploration Consultant and Company Executive Brian Johnston Yes Yes Over 15 years of experience working in capital markets and extensive experience in the raising of capital for both public and private companies Peter Schriber Yes Yes Extensive experience in merchant and commercial banking, specializing in corporate finance as well as acting as Director and VP for a Canadian brokerage firm.
+Name Independent (1) Financially Literate (2) Education and/or Experience Stephen Williams Yes Yes Professional Engineer, MBA and the VP Corporate Development of a reporting issuer and a previous director of a Canadian brokerage firm.
+Peter Schriber Yes Yes Extensive experience in merchant and commercial banking, specializing in corporate finance as well as acting as Director and VP for a Canadian brokerage firm.
+David Wolfin No Yes Over 30 years experience in mining and finance, CEO of the Company, and senior officer and director of another reporting issuer

-A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company, which could, in the view of the Board of Directors, reasonably interfere with the exercise of a member's independent judgment.
+(1) A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company, which could, in the view of the Board of Directors, reasonably interfere with the exercise of a member's independent judgment.